 •Create supporting visual material for branding, packaging, and web related content.

-I was brought in to lead a small team of visual artists and work with the engineering team to create a proof of concept pitch for a new IP.
-Also, during my time with Blind Squirrel, I contributed time to fleshing out the game design, and it's documentation, of another potential project.
+I was brought in to lead a small team of visual artists and work with the engineering team to create a proof-of-concept pitch for a new IP.
+Also, during my time with Blind Squirrel, I contributed time to fleshing out the game design, and its documentation, of another potential project.

 Duties included: